alexaritan/photo-gallery/README.md

 A really simple TypeScript based photo gallery for React apps.
 Built using MUI.

+# Features

+- Displays a grid of photos by providing a list of URLs
+- Formats appropriately for desktop and mobile
+- Displays a single full page photo with
+  - close, back, and next icons (on desktop)\*
+  - arrow key navigation (on desktop)\*
+  - swipe left/right to navigate, down the close (on mobile)\*

+\* You'll need to provide the `handleClose`, `handleNext`, and `handlePrevious` functions for swipe, arrow key, and ui-based navigation on full page photos.
+I didn't want to closely couple this library with any specific implementation.
+One potential solution is using `react-router-dom`.

 # How to use

 ## Install it